qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   Hacking & slashing
   ==================

-  For basic adaptation of this map to get the right characters for you, you could have a look at layers `_RAR`, `_ACC`, and `_DRA`, and look at what you want accessed easily using those layers, accessed by the 2nd and last layer hold keys on the bottom row.
-For example if one is German and wants media keys, one could put `_RAR` on the 2nd (to have media right), and `_ACC` on the 7th.
+  For basic adaptation of this map to get the right characters for you, you could have a look at layers `_RAR`, `_ACC`, and `_DRA`, and look at what you want accessed easily using those layers, reworking them as needed.
+Then see what layers to set for the 2nd and 7th keys on the bottom row.
+For example if one is German and wants media keys, one could put `_RAR` on the 2nd (to have media right), and `_ACC` on the 7th (to have äöëü on the left).
 If this leaves ß awkward on the right, you could move it to the left on that layer.

   Another interesting adaptation is to rework the keys on the `_DDL` and `_DDN` "descramble" layers, to for example a whole other language with